gabrieleiannetti/tech_notes/locale.md

 ## Set Main Locale to German With US Additionals

-> TODO: Alternativeley set all locale to german locals and just specifiy the keyboard and system language in US.
+> TODO: Alternatively set all locale to german locals and just specifiy the keyboard and system language in US.

+## Ressources and Further Reading

+* Short overview about locales: https://wiki.archlinux.org/index.php/locale